 - Descriptive labels for both x- and y-axes

 - Temporal context (when you observed the birds — for example, “bird counts conducted March 1- April 15, 2009”)

 Art and Photos

 We accept original art but prefer that you send us your work as a JPEG or TIFF file.
 In order to reproduce your art so it looks fantastic, we need files that are high resolution and in color.
-Please use the following settings when scanning your art or photographs:

 If you would like to submit a photo digitally, please be sure that your photo is high resolution—300 DPI when sized to about 3 inches wide.
 Usually, if you set your camera to the highest or best quality setting, this will produce a fine image.
-Lower resolution photographs may look sharp on your computer screen, but will not work in the online or print magazine.
+Lower resolution photographs may look sharp on your computer screen but will not work in the online or print magazine.
 Please save the photo as a TIFF or JPEG file.